JRL-CARI-CNR-UNIBS/labauto_control_library/docs/base_filter.md

 ## Overview

-The `BaseFilter` class is an abstract base class designed for implementing digital filters.
+The `BaseFilter` class is an abstract base class designed for implementing Single-Input-Single-Output digital filters.
 It defines a common interface that must be followed by all derived filter classes, ensuring a consistent structure and behavior.

 ## Methods